 Available in the library beginning with the 1927 volumes, access to the journals is by bill number and subject in an index that is published in the last volume of every year.
 The contents of the journals include the committee to which the bill was referred, subsequent amendments, the vote on amendments, and the final roll call vote.
 However, the results of searching in these volumes are often less than the researcher might expect, as much of the information provided is purely procedural.

 Floor debates are not published at the state level.
 Since 1992, debates of floor sessions in the Senate of Maryland have been audio taped.
 The Legislative Services Library in Annapolis provides access to these tapes for interested researchers.
+Additionally, the audio portions of Senate and House floor proceedings are available on the General Assembly web site for the current session only.

 Maryland Legislative History of Bills